 The expression 'proper law of a contract' refers to the legal system by which the parties to the contract intended their contract to be governed.
 If their intention is expressly stated or if it can be clearly inferred from the contract itself or its surrounding circumstances, such intention determines the proper law of the contract.
-In the words of Lord Herchell, L.C.:
+In the words of Lord Herchell, L.C. :

 "...In this case, as in all such cases, the whole of the contract must be looked at, and the contract must be regulated by the intention of the parties as appearing from the contract.
 It is perfectly competent to those who, under such circumstances as I have indicated, are entering into a contract, to indicate by the terms which they employ which system of law they intend to be applied to the construction of the contract, and to the determination of the rights arising out of the contract".
 Hamlyn & Co. v.
+Talisker Distillery, (1891-4) All expressly stated and no inference about it can be drawn, their intention as such has no relevance.
+In that even, the courts endeavour to impute an intention by identifying the legal system with which the transaction has its closest and most real connection.

-Talisker Distillery, (1891-4) All E.R.
+E.R.
 849 at 852.
 Where, however, the intention of the parties is not